Description

 Recipe by Damon Lee Fowler, featuring

 Stuffed vegetables are popular with Italian cooks, particularly in Liguria, the coastal province that’s also known as the Italian Riviera.
 These are most often offered as an antipasto (appetizer), but they’re substantial enough to serve as a light main dish for lunch or supper.
-The Salt Table’s Southern Italian Grinder Blend is a perfect pairing with the flavors of this, but other great seasoning combinations are River Street Cobblestone Blend and Southern Herb Garden Blend.
+The Salt Table’s Savannah Summer Salt or Southern Italian Grinder Blend is a perfect pairing with the flavors of this, and also works well with these other great seasoning combinations; River Street Cobblestone Blend and Southern Herb Garden Blend.

 Serves 4-8